pyg-team/pytorch_geometric/.github/ISSUE_TEMPLATE/question-help.md

 ---
 name: "❓Questions & Help"
-about: General discussions related to PyTorch Geometric
+about: Start a general discussion related to PyTorch Geometric
 ---

 ## ❓ Questions & Help